LordAmit/Brightness/README.md

 ## Can I have just brightness sliders - For Controlling Four displays at the same time?

 We got you covered!
 Try version 1.2.8/simpler version of Brightness Controller.
+It was written in Python2, which has been deprecated, and some of its dependencies (e.g. WxGTK for Python2) are not available in recent versions of Ubuntu.
+It is only available for Ubuntu 20.04 and previous versions.

 ![](img/brightness-controller-1.png)